kirizhu/Github-Api-React-App/README.md

 # Github-Api-React-App

-React application working with the Github Api
+Web application working with the Github Api.

+The frontend is built using React and Semantic-ui while the backend is built using Nodejs and Express

 Search for Github users with this simple application.